ho-tex/oberdiek/README.md

 ## Installation

-If you want to install all packages j ust download
+If you want to install all packages just download

     CTAN:install/macros/latex/contrib/oberdiek.tds.zip